-When you make a deposit, we invest all of your money automatically, trading fractional shares for you in the background.
+When you make a deposit, we invest all of your money manually, trading fractional shares for you in the background.
 That means there’s no extra step to turn your cash into investments, and your returns aren’t dragged down by holding extra cash.

 For either plan, we calculate your fee daily so we can accurately account for deposits, withdrawals and market fluctuations that occur.
 We then total the fees from those daily calculations each quarter, billing you a fraction of the total annual fee.
-This means that if you withdraw your balance before the end of the quarter, you’re only charged the fee for the days your money was managed by i-wize.
+This means that if you withdraw your balance before the end of the quarter, you’re only charged the fee for the days your money was managed by i-wize group.

 What does the fee get you?
 It covers the advice you receive, the transactions, trades, transfers, and rebalancing we manage for you, and all other account administration.
-We do not charge you additional transaction fees to buy and sell securities.
+We do not charge you ANY additional transaction fees to buy and sell securities.

 Any fund held in your portfolio at i-wize will assess fund-level fees, called expense ratios, but i-wize aims to keep these costs low, and we receive no part of these fees.